 Jeremy Herschaft is a member of our Maritime Emergency Response Team (MERT).

-Mr. Herschaft has over a decade of experience in managing complex and multi-jurisdictional legal matters, including:
+Mr. Herschaft has over a decade of experience in managing complex multi-jurisdictional legal matters, including:

 - COGSA and multi-modal cargo damage claims

 - marine casualties and blue water incident investigations

 - maritime environmental law compliance and marine pollution investigations